muazsh/Mockingbird/README.md

 fooMock.InjectGetString(GetStringSubstitute);
 EXPECT_EQ("Mock", fooMock.GetString());
 ```
-It is important to note that the number 1 in `GetMakeSpecialCopyMyStruct1CallCounter` is the number passed in the fixture `FUNCTION_OVERLOADING(CreateMyStruct, const MyStruct, (int x), &CreateMyStructDummy1, 1, x)` before `x` parameter.
+It is important to note that the number 1 in `GetMakeSpecialCopyMyStruct1CallCounter` is the number passed in the fixture `FUNCTION_OVERLOADING(CreateMyStruct, const MyStruct, (int x), &CreateMyStructDummy1, 1, x)` before `x` parameter in this example.

 **Note**:
 -	For a mocked method if a substitute is not injected the default behavior will be the behaviour of the dummy function in the fixture.